didik131/helpdeskIT/Admin-Log-In-and-Statistics.md

  - **Replies** indicates the number of tickets that have been answered during the last days.

+ Also you can see choose to see the last 7 days or 30 days

 Last Activity
 -------
 ![last activity]()